 HR Advisor Support Team

-Our On Call, Credentialed Human Resources Advisor team is ready to take on your toughest HR questions.
-Each average 15 years’ experience and are able to thoroughly answer all related HR questions and concerns.
 Federal and state compliance laws can change without notice.
-Our system updates in real time, so you can rely on our Advisors to provide the most up to date information, policies and forms.
-Additionally, each conversation is recorded in your dashboard, mobile HR App and emailed to you so you can easily review your communication anywhere, anytime.
+You can rely on our Advisors to provide the most up to date information, policies and forms.
+Additionally, each conversation is securely documented and you can easily review your communication in your private dashboard.

 Our Advisor's Credentials

 You wouldn’t hire just anyone to run one of the most important departments of your business.
 And neither would we.

 TryHRIS Advisors are available by phone, chat or email Monday through Friday 12 hours a day.